 Around the time PHA received city funding — in the fall of 2015 — the non-profit organization hired San Francisco-based architect Liz Ogbu to lead them through the community-engagement portion of redevelopment.
 Ogbu specializes in resident-driven design processes that attempt to address long-standing racial and economic injustices.
 She focuses on trying to heal the effects of trauma by using physical space, like the redevelopment of a neighborhood.
 At Ogbu’s direction, PHA helped residents interview candidates for a community organizer position, eventually choosing Grant, whose first action was to hold an election.
 Ogbu said residents should form their own advisory committee — an ultimate group of nine elected residents and six non-residents that acts as a liaison between the 450 other residents and PHA’s staff, board, and contractors.

 Six months later — in June, 2016 — PHA released its first master plan, a 68-page document that floated the idea of adding as many as 490 units to the site, increasing the existing 150 units to a possible total of 640, the majority of them priced for people with incomes six times as large as those of current residents.
-The resident advisory committee was outraged.
+The Friendship Court Residents Association was outraged..
 Though PHA had promised them zero resident displacement, it was now saying that in order to pay for the cost of redevelopment, it would need to add nearly five times the number of residents, most of whom would lead very different lives because of how much money they made.
 Residents wondered: was this displacement by another name?
 In a strongly worded letter to Grosch, residents vehemently objected.
 “This does not feel like a resident-involved process, which is what we were promised,” they wrote.

 Tamara Wright is a founding member of the resident advisory committee and has lived in Friendship Court since 2006.
 “I don’t want to say anything negative about Frank [Grosch], I think that he did have a lot of positive qualities,” says Wright, a jewelry designer and small business owner.
 “With Frank, it was more about the numbers, making sure that we had enough market-rate apartments to pay the mortgage, which is what he said.
 But I think Sunshine [Mathon] is more about giving that whole community-feel, making sure that we don’t feel pushed out of our neighborhood and keeping a balance with the number of units that are going to be here on the property.”